 Walking around a little island

-Phillip Island has a small side island, the tiny Churchill Island is connected with Phillip Island by a narrow bridge.
-The island has many trails and we spent almost the whole afternoon walking around the island.
+Phillip Island has a small side island, the tiny Churchill Island.
+The two islands are connected by a narrow bridge.
+Churchill island has many trails and we spent almost the whole afternoon walking around the pretty island.

 Visiting an old farm

-In the middle of Churchill Island there is Australia’s oldest farm, a heritage farm, which is a picturesque place with a well-preserved main building, other farm buildings, all the farm animals and a garden.
+Churchill Island hides Australia’s oldest farm.
+It’s and old heritage farm and a picturesque place with a well-preserved main building, other farm buildings, all possible farm animals and a flower and spice garden.

 Visiting villages and towns

-Rhyll is pretty and there would have been more to see, like in the biggest town Cowes where we stayed.
+Rhyll is a small fishing town and worth visiting, like the island’s biggest town Cowes where we stayed.

-Cowes has many shops and restaurants but maybe no evening life since they all seemed to close quite early in the evening.
+Cowes has many shops and restaurants but maybe no evening life since they all seemed to close early in the evening.

-If you are used to late dinners it might be a good idea to change your habits a bit when touring Australia, at least if it’s low-season.
-But you can have a proper late lunch or an early dinner instead?
+If you are used to late dinners it might be a good idea to change your habits a little bit when touring Australia, at least if it’s low-season.
+But you can have a proper late lunch or an early dinner, that’s it.

 So Phillip Island offers a lot and is a must-to-do trip if you’re visiting Melbourne.
 There is a good selection of organized tours but if you really want to have time to enjoy the island’s nature it’s a better idea to rent a car.
 Driving in Australia is easy and traffic is nice and slow, so just go ahead!

 You can find more information and make bookings to Phillip Island attractions on these websites:

 - Phillip Island is a must and another must is to make a trip to the Great Ocean Road.
-Read my post Touring the Great Ocean Road Self Drive will guide you.
+My post Great Ocean Road Self Drive will guide you.